How to enjoy Easter Week in Granada?

 Good Friday

-On this day, at three o’clock in the afternoon, more than 20,000 people gather in the Campo del Príncipe square to pray for the death of Christ.
-Due to the large number of people attending, this gathering is known as “the mantle” and anyone can be a part of it.
+On this day, at three o’clock in the afternoon, more than 20,000 people gather in the Plaza del Campo del Príncipe to pray for the death of Christ.
+Due to the large number of people who attend, this meeting is known as “the mantle” and anyone can be part of it.

-This ritual of public prayer is unique in the Andalusian and Spanish Holy Week, as it is not found with such magnitude in other parts of the peninsula.
-Afterwards, it is traditional to go to the Jewish quarter of the Realejo to have a drink in one of its bars and recharge your batteries, as several processions take place in the afternoon.
-Experts recommend especially the greñúa and the departure of the Soledad from the Monastery of San Jeronimo.
+This ritual of public prayer is unique in Andalusian and Spanish Holy Week, as it is not found with such magnitude in other parts of the peninsula.
+Afterwards, it is a tradition to go to the Jewish quarter of Realejo to have something in one of its bars and regain strength, as several processions take place in the afternoon.
+Experts especially recommend the greñúa and the departure of the Soledad from the Monastery of San Jerónimo.

 Holy Saturday

-In this case there is only one procession with Santa Maria de la Alhambra as the protagonist.
-It departs at 17:30 and the habit of the Nazarenes is one of the most luxurious of all the Holy Week in Granada.
-But what makes it even more special is that the brotherhood descends through the woods of the Alhambra offering a beautiful image.
+In this case, only one procession leaves with Santa María de la Alhambra as the protagonist.
+It leaves at 5:30 p.m. and the habit of the Nazarenes is one of the most luxurious of all Holy Week in Granada.
+But what makes it even more special is that the brotherhood descends through the forests of the Alhambra offering a beautiful image.

 Easter Sunday

 Holy Week in Granada closes, in this case, with the little ones as the main characters.
-Of the three processions that take place on this day, the most important is the one known as Facundillos, in which children carry the paso in the Realejo.
+Of the three processions that leave this day, the most important is the one known as Facundillos, in which the children carry the paso in the Realejo.

 Tips to enjoy Easter Week in Granada

-- Moving around the city can be difficult, especially in the moments before the processions due to the large number of people and the fact that some accesses are restricted.
-That is why it is crucial to be prepared and be patient.
+1. Moving around the city can be difficult, especially in the moments before the processions due to the large number of people and the fact that some accesses are restricted.
+That is why it is crucial that you go with a mentalized attitude and arm yourself with patience.

-- Granada is a city with many hills, especially in the Albaicín neighborhood, where some of the processions of the Semana Santa in Granada take place.
-So assess if you are prepared to move through those streets.
+2. Granada is a city with many slopes, especially in the Albaicín neighborhood, where some processions of Holy Week in Granada take place.
+So consider whether you are prepared to move through those streets.
 If not, you can always enjoy the processions from other more accessible points.

 Beyond the capital

-Not only the Holy Week of Granada is lived in the capital, also in the surrounding municipalities.
-Specifically, the most relevant are Motril, Almuñécar, Loja, Huéscar and Cuevas del Campo.
-And each and every one of them holds the title of Fiesta of Tourist Interest, so you can imagine its beauty.
+Not only is Holy Week in Granada experienced in the capital, but also in the surrounding municipalities.
+Specifically, the ones that have the most relevance are Motril, Almuñécar, Loja, Huéscar and Cuevas del Campo.
+And each and every one of them holds the title of Festival of Tourist Interest, so you can already imagine its beauty.